 What it is:

-Deep knowledge of how Bubble works under the hood: data types, performance trade-offs, workflows, backend triggers, WU (Workload Unit) optimization.
+Deep knowledge of how Bubble works under the hood: data types, performance trade-offs, workflows, backend triggers, and WU (Workload Unit) optimization.
+A highly skilled developer understands how their architectural choices impact workload unit consumption and long-term app performance.

 How to assess it: